serverless-ca/terraform-aws-ca/docs/client-certificates.md

 **Retrieving certificates from DynamoDB**

-If you haven't subscribed to SNS, or you want to retrieve a non-GitOps issued certificates, the value can be retrieved from DynamoDB
+If you haven't subscribed to SNS, or you want to retrieve a non-GitOps issued certificates, the value can be obtained from DynamoDB

 * using the console, navigate to the CA DynamoDB table
 * select Explore table items